GaneshPhapale/kubernetes-tekton-cicd/README.md

-# This is CICD of simple hello app for tekton pipelines on kubernets or on openshift container platform 4.x.
+# This is CICD of simple hello app for tekton pipelines on Kubernetes or on Openshift Container Platform 4.x.

 # Prerequisite